jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 > Quick Link: [Learn How to Install SSL to your Ant Media Server](https://github.com/ant-media/Ant-Media-Server/wiki/SSL-Setup)

-## Implementing WebRTC Screen Sharing
+## Using WebRTC Screen Sharing

 You can see simple functions to [js/webrtc_adaptor.js](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/js/webrtc_adaptor.js) file to seamless switch between screen sharing and camera.

 You can take a look at the source code of <a href="https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/index.html">WebRTCApp/index.html</a>  to see the full implementation.

 Firstly, there is a new callback with `browser_screen_share_supported`.
-If callback function is called with this parameter, it means that your browser Screen Share is ready to use.
+If callback method is called with this parameter, it means that your browser Screen Share is ready to use.

 ```javascript